 Once you file a complaint, the “lawsuit” begins.
 Before the hearing, there are three primary events:

 First, there is an early resolution session.
 This is an informal meeting between the two parties (parents and school district) without legal representation.
 The hope is that the parties come to a mutual agreement at this resolution session.
-Our attorneys will help parents prepare for this meeting, and will be available throughout the session for consultation (via telephone).
+For the students we represent, our office will help parents prepare for this meeting, and be available throughout the session for consultation (via telephone).

 Lastly, if all else fails, a hearing is held.
 It is a “trial”, wherein the parties are allowed to present witnesses, evidence and arguments.
 The presiding judge makes a final, written decision.

 Parents are not required to have an attorney.
 However, there are several reasons why having one is beneficial.
 Attorneys can handle all the “administrative” aspects of the case.
 In addition to the events outlined above, there are many things that need to be done before a case goes to a hearing, such as, PHC statements, exchanging of documentary evidence and witness lists, issuing subpoenas, and so on.

 Attorneys also have the benefit of wide exposure to special education cases.
 This experience allows attorneys to better gauge the legal strength of a parent’s grievances, as well as the likely outcome.
 It’s fair to say that all the parents we have met are well intentioned, and want the best for their child.
 But in many cases, there is a significant difference between what parents want (the “best”), and what the child is entitled to under the law (a “free appropriate public education”).
 In other words, an attorney may be able to be a more effective advocate by eliminating any bias and emotion from your child’s complaint, and strictly focus on obtaining the service your child is entitled to under special education law.